seanpmaxwell/Typescript-Best-Practices/README.md

 ## 4 fundamental features in detail and when/how you should use them.

 ### Primitives
+- To repeat: the 5 original are: `null`, `undefined`, `boolean`, `number`, `string` and the two new ones added recently are `symbol` and `bigint`.
-- `symbol` is not often seen but is useful for creating unique keys on objects used in libraries.
+- `symbol` is not nearly as prevalent as the others but is useful for creating unique keys on objects used in libraries.
 Since libraries in objects are passed around a lot, with symbols we don't have to worry about our key/value pairs getting overridden.
 - In addition to knowing what the primitives are you should know how coercion works.
 Coercion is when we try to call a function on a primtive and JavaScript (under the hood) wraps its object counterpart (`Boolean`, `Number`, or `String`) around it so we can make the function call, since primitives by themselves don't have functions.

 ### Functions